bluenote-1577/flopp_test/README.md

 1. [flopp](https://github.com/bluenote-1577/flopp) software built.
 2. [Haplogenerator](https://github.com/EhsanMotazedi/Haplosim) script must be available.
-3. [NanoSim](https://github.com/bcgsc/NanoSim) must be useable and downloaded.
+3. [NanoSim](https://github.com/bcgsc/NanoSim), the main script must be useable and the pre-trained models must be available as well.

 We include the following in this folder: